psu-epl/psu-epl.github.com/A406-target-calibration.md

 Your target needs to be calibrated.
-There is access to this function
+We're so, so, sorry.
+There are support groups for this sort of thing.

 0. Get ready.
-   - Put in a router tool.
-It's the most robust tool we have.
+   - Put in a router bit, which has the best tip for this test.
+     - Choose ATC (automatic tool change) control panel.
+     - Choose the tool that you want by choosing the blue "THXX" button and then "Get Tool".
    - Put in a PCB of some standard height.
 1. Determine the layer stack height (backing + PCB)
    - Hit the "spindle follow mouse button"